 areas of expertise

-Prior to joining Frankfurt Kurnit, Mr. Vittone was a corporate associate with Paul, Weiss, Rifkind, Wharton & Garrison LLP, where he represented privately and publicly owned companies and private equity funds in a variety of complex business transactions, including mergers, acquisitions, dispositions, corporate reorganizations and joint ventures.
-He also previously worked in the legal departments of MTV Networks and Home Box Office (HBO) where he counseled on legal matters and assisted in structuring and drafting intellectual property licenses, talent agreements and production and distribution agreements in various media platforms.
+Prior to joining Frankfurt Kurnit, Mr. Vittone was an attorney in the corporate group at Paul, Weiss, Rifkind, Wharton & Garrison, where he represented companies in entertainment and other industries in complex business transactions, including mergers, acquisitions, corporate reorganizations and joint ventures.
+His previous professional experience also includes work for the in-house legal groups of MTV Networks, Home Box Office (HBO) and video game developer Harmonix, and music law firm Carroll, Guido & Groffman.

 Matthew is admitted to practice in New York.

 Best Lawyers in America “Ones to Watch” 2021 (Intellectual Property)

 The Legal 500 "Rising Star" 2021 (Advertising and Marketing)

 Brown University (BA, magna cum laude, Phi Beta Kappa)